walshie4/Blamer/README.md

 For a video walkthough go [here](http://youtu.be/IoeE5im7Lfo).

 ###How to use with Activate Command
+**As of right now I can't get this to work due to permissions.
+I'll update this when I can**

 * First download the latest source, and install Activate Command (and Activate Link if you would like to automate opening the blame.txt file) from Cydia.